simple-icons/simple-icons-website-rs/CONTRIBUTING.md

 - `cargo make serve`: Serve the website with [Trunk](https://trunkrs.dev/).
 - `cargo make watch-css`: Watch the CSS files with [TailwindCSS](https://tailwindcss.com/).
 - `cargo make`: Run `serve` and `watch-css` in parallel.
 Recommended for development.
-- `cargo make tests`: Run the tests with [Playwright](https://playwright.dev/).
+- `cargo make tests`: Run the tests with [Playwright](https://playwright.dev/) (you need to build the app before).
 - `cargo make formats`: Format files.
 If you are using VSCode they should be formatted at save.
+- `cargo make lint`: Check formatting of files.
+If you are using VSCode they should be formatted at save.
 - `cargo make builds`: Build the website for production.
-- `cargo doc --open`: Open documentation.
-If you want to build the documentation without dependencies, run `cargo doc --open --no-deps`.
-You can see the packages under `simple-icons-website-*` names.
+- `cargo make docs`: Build and open documentation.
-- `cargo make locales`: Generate or update locale files.
+- `cargo make locales`: Extract new translations.
 See [Localization](#localization) section.

 ## Recommended VSCode extensions